-This illustration by Mark Gridley of Reading University, shows how the village scene might have looked on Tayne Field, in the village of Lyminge, Kent, in the 7th Century.
+This illustration by Mark Gridley of Reading University, shows how the royal halls on Tayne Field may have looked in the 7th Century.

-The illustration is based on the Anglo-Saxon royal meeting halls that were excavated on Tayne Field from 2012-2014, directed by Dr Gabor Thomas and his team of the University of Reading, as part of the Lyminge Archaeological Project.
-This was an ambitious programme of village-core archaeology funded by the Arts and Humanities Research Council.
+The excavation led by Dr Gabor Thomas and his team at the University of Reading, was funded by the Arts and Humanities Research Council.

-The project was based at the University of Reading and also involved professional archaeologists, student trainees, volunteers from local archaeological societies and local residents from Lyminge and neighbouring communities.
+The project was based at the University of Reading, but also involved professional archaeologists from Canterbury Archaeological Trust, student trainees, volunteers from local archaeological groups and local residents from Lyminge and neighbouring communities.
 The project was recognised by being highly commended in the 2012 British Archaeology Awards’ category of “Best Project”.
+Gabor was runner up in the British Archaeology Awards for 2022 in the category “Archaeologist of the Year” in recognition for all his work in Lyminge.

 2015 – Tayne Field Dig